Page cover

 Help them buy a high-speed router so that as many people as possible can learn about this beautiful island.

-Service for joint purchases: youtroopers-4me3mn03.alfactf.ru/
+Service for joint purchases: youtroopers-4me3mn03.alfactf.ru/arrow-up-right

-Sources: youtroopers_6ea8819.tar.gz
+Sources: youtroopers_6ea8819.tar.gzarrow-up-right

 Solution